-I saw this movie today in preparation for this blog.
-Thank you TCM!
+I saw this movie today in preparation for this post.
+Thank you, TCM!
 This movie is about the adult life and criminal career of Barbara Graham.
-And this movie gives perhaps the most positive light possible of a career criminal Barbara Graham.
-Who before she was convicted of murder, the most serious crime she was ever convicted as far as actually hurting another person was check forgery.
-Not to put down check forgery and to make it look anything other than what it is which is, a serious economic crime.
-That has to be treated seriously with serious consequences for offenders who commit this crime.
+And this movie gives perhaps the most positive light possible of a career criminal Barbara Graham, who before she was convicted of murder, the most serious crime she was ever convicted as far as actually hurting another person was check forgery.
+Not to put down check forgery and to make it look anything other than what it is which is, a serious economic crime, that has to be treated seriously with serious consequences for offenders who commit this crime.
 But Graham, was an economic criminal, not a terrorist, or violent criminal.
 But she did hang out with people like that.

 If I knew nothing about this case before I saw this very good movie with the gorgeous and adorable, great actress Susan Hayward as the lead in the movie playing Barbara Graham, I would say that Graham didn’t deserve the death penalty.
 And if I was a judge on this case or the Governor of California back when the case was going on, I would’ve commuted her sentence to life without, or life with the possibility of parole after twenty-five years.